21beckem/becker-box-mrk-2/proposal.md

 * **Permissions:** No elevation required (unless installing program for all users)
 ---

-# 9. Games / Disk Management
+# 9. Games / Disc Management

 * **Games folder:** `BeckerBox/Games/` — user places legally obtained Wii ISOs/GC disks.
-* **Disk change UI:** When Dolphin is at the Wii Menu, Player 1 presses the “Change Disk” button on the phone UI; BeckerBox opens an overlay listing files in `Games/`.
+* **Disc change UI:** When Dolphin is at the Wii Menu, Player 1 presses the “Change Disc” button on the phone UI; BeckerBox opens an overlay listing files in `Games/`.
 Player uses phone pointer to select, then BeckerBox commands Dolphin (via DSU or Dolphin CLI) to insert the game.
 * **Legal note:** BeckerBox will **not** distribute games.
 Users are responsible for obtaining legal copies.
 (Legal section below.)

 ---